 The WWII Avenue of Remembrance - The Tilt, Cobham

-Newcomers to the Cobham area often comment on the attractive avenue of cherry trees that line either side of the Stoke Road and the entrance to Mizon Way on the Tilt Green.
+Newcomers to the Cobham area often comment on the attractive avenue of cherry trees that line either side of the Stoke Road and the entrance to Mizen Way on the Tilt Green.
 Typically, they flower late April or early May.

 These forty four trees have a special significance as they were planted as a memorial after the Second World War by the Cobham Village Women's Institute with each tree commemorating a life lost from Cobham during the Second World War, 1939-1945.
 The Dedication Service for the Avenue of Flowering Cherry Trees took place on Sunday 24th February 1946.